avivdotan/ICC_demos/README.md

 ## Run a notebook locally

-***If you encounter any problems with the installation process, either run the notebooks online or google your error and deal with it yourself.
+***If you encounter any problems in the process, either run the notebooks online or google your error and deal with it yourself.
 We cannot provide technical support.***

 ### Install [julia](https://julialang.org/) and [Pluto.jl](https://github.com/fonsp/Pluto.jl)